Adobe Experience Manager and Creative Cloud integration best practices

 Marketers help accelerate the content creation process by assisting with asset sourcing and discovery.
 Creative professionals use the approved assets right from within their creative tools.

-AEM Assets; Adobe Stock marketplace; metadata fields
+Experience Manager Assets; Adobe Stock marketplace; metadata fields

 Distribute and share assets by organizations